 The Lincoln Trail District Health Department protects the health of our community through inspections of retail food establishments within our six-county district, including Hardin, LaRue, Marion, Meade, Nelson and Washington.
 The LTDHD Environmental Program is responsible for the inspection of retail food establishments including restaurants, fast food outlets, grocery stores, convenience stores, bars, schools, Head Start programs, nursing homes, hospitals, bakeries, temporary event booths and mobile food units.

-- LTDHD operates under the Kentucky Food Code, which has adopted the 2005 FDA Food Code standards.
+- Beginning July 1 2019 Kentucky has adopted the 2013 FDA Food Code Standards.

 - CLICK HERE FOR THE LIST OF PERMIT FEES